t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 ## Loading Data

-Loading a file into your Python environment involves writing a path to the file's location.
+Loading a file into your Python environment requires writing a path to the file's location.
 Below, we assign a path to Mary Shelley's _Frankenstein_, which currently sits in `data/`, a subdirectory of our current working directory.